ohayosua/yosuajsaputra/index.md

 ---
 ## About Me

-<div style="text-align: justify">Besides Data Science and Analytics, I also have a great passion for sports, japanese pop & rock music, and traveling!  </div>
+<div style="text-align: justify">Besides Data Science and Analytics, I also have a great passion for sports, japanese pop & rock music, fashion & sneakers, and traveling!  </div>
 <br>

 ---